paytrail/documentation/content/legacy/rest-interface/error-handling.md

 Error message XML root element is called `<error>`.
 Error message returns the following records:

 - `errorCode` (character string) \
   Error code.
 Error code is an unambiguous character string that describes the error.
-Possible error codes are listed in table [error codes](error-codes.md).
+Possible error codes are listed in table [error codes][errors].
 - `errorMessage` (character string) \
   Error description.
 This is a description of the error in chosen localisation.
 The error description is not to be shown to customers using the service.